brevzin/cpp_proposals/2011_pipeline/pipeline.md

 ## Pipeline Style

-C++ has object-oriented *features*, but it is not itself an object-oriented *language*.
-This author attributes much of C++'s success to its ability to support multiple paradigms simultaneously, lending the benefits of each domain to developers when appropriate.

-Not being solely object-oriented, and with the benefits of generic programming, we have seen the proliferations of generic algorithms being implemented as free functions.
+We have seen the proliferations of generic algorithms being implemented as free functions.
 For example, where many languages have a single type to represent a "sequence" of values, C++ permits an unlimited number of "sequence" types tailored to the needs of their respective domain, and the generic